lustre-labs/lustre/pages/guide/07-full-stack-deployments.md

 ## Prerequisites

-In this guide, we assume that you have a Lustre full-stack application with the following _monorepo_ structure consisting of three separate Gleam projects:
+In this guide, we assume that you followed the [Lustre full-stack applications guide](./06-full-stack-applications.html) and have a Lustre full-stack application with the following _monorepo_ structure consisting of three separate Gleam projects:

 ```
 /project-root
-  /common     # Shared code and types used by both client and server
+  /shared     # Shared code and types used by both client and server
   /client     # Client-side code targeting JavaScript
   /server     # Server-side code targeting Erlang
 ```